mlhartme/stool/client/documentation.md

 ## Concepts

-### Stage

-A stage is a set of apps, where each app is typically a Tomcat servlet container (http://tomcat.apache.org) with a Java web application
-(https://en.wikipedia.org/wiki/Java_Servlet).
-Apps are stored as images, and you can have different images for different versions of the app.
-Technially, any image is a Docker image, and if you start an app, the respective Docker container is created.

-* **name**
-  Unique identifier and user readable identification for a stage.
-The name of the attached stage is shown in your shell prompt, and it's usually part of the application url(s).
-The name is defined when you create a stage, and you cannot change it later.
-* **running**
-  true if at least on app of the stage is running; otherwise false.
-Running means the container is up and you can access the stage in your browser.
-You can check the state with `stool status` or `stool list`.
-* **last-modified-by**
-  The user that last changed this stage.

 ### Project

-The current project is a the base directory user for various Stool command, in particular for building.
+A project is a directory (tree) holding source code you can build.
+The current working directory implies a current project.
+Various Stool commands - in particular: `build` - use the current project (e.g. to locate war files).

 In most cases, the current project has a stage attached.

 You can specify the current project with the `-project` command line option; if not specified the current directory and its parent directories are searched for a `.backstage` directory.
 If successful, that's the project; otherwise, the current directory is the project
 (without stage attached).

+Projects can optionally have a `.backstage` file.
+If this file exists, it defines the attached stage; otherwise, the project has no attached stage.
+The backstage file is created when you create a stage, it's created or modified by the `attach` command, and it's removed by `detach`.

+### Stage

+A stage is a set of apps, where each app is Web Application, something you can point your browser to.
+Typically, that's a Tomcat servlet container (http://tomcat.apache.org) with a Java web application (https://en.wikipedia.org/wiki/Java_Servlet).
+Apps are stored as images, and you can have different images for different versions of the app.
+Technically, any image is a Docker image, and starting an app creates the respective Docker container.

+A stage is hosted on a server.
+Every stage name unique on that machine.
+A stage is referenced by *name*`@`*server*.
+The attached stage is shown in your shell prompt, and it's part of the application url(s).
+Stage name and server are defined when you create a stage, you cannot change it later.

 ### App

-A set of docker images with the same name.
+A set of docker images with the same name but different tags.
+If you use Stool to build stages, the tag is simply a number, that's incremented with every build.

 ### Image

+A Docker image with various label.
+TODO

 * **origin**
-  Specifies where the image came from: A Subversion URL, a git url, Maven coordinates, or a file url pointing to a war file.
-Examples:
+  Specifies where the image came from, e.g. a Subversion URL or a git url, Maven like
       git:ssh://git@github.com/mlhartme/hellowar.git
       svn:https://github.com/mlhartme/hellowar/trunk
-      gav:net.oneandone:hellowar:1.0.2

 ### Attached stage and stage indicator